astronomer/astro-docs/enterprise/v0.23/07_monitor/03_platform-alerts.md

 By default, your Astronomer platform checks for all alerts defined in [the Prometheus configmap](https://github.com/astronomer/astronomer/blob/master/charts/prometheus/templates/prometheus-alerts-configmap.yaml).

-## Configure Alertmanager
+## Subscribe to Built-in Alerts

-Alertmanager is the Astronomer platform component that manages alerts, including silencing, inhibiting, aggregating, and sending out notifications via methods such as email, on-call notification systems, and chat platforms.
+Astronomer uses [Prometheus Alertmanager](https://prometheus.io/docs/alerting/configuration/) to manage alerts.
+This includes silencing, inhibiting, aggregating, and sending out notifications via methods such as email, on-call notification systems, and chat platforms.

-You can configure [Alertmanager](https://prometheus.io/docs/alerting/configuration/) to send alerts to email, HipChat, PagerDuty, Pushover, Slack, OpsGenie, and more by defining alert receivers in the [Alertmanager Helm chart](https://github.com/astronomer/astronomer/blob/master/charts/alertmanager/values.yaml) and pushing them to the [Alertmanager ConfigMap](#https://github.com/astronomer/astronomer/blob/release-0.23/charts/alertmanager/templates/alertmanager-configmap.yaml).
+You can configure [Alertmanager](https://prometheus.io/docs/alerting/configuration/) to send Astronomer's built-in alerts to email, HipChat, PagerDuty, Pushover, Slack, OpsGenie, and more by defining alert receivers in the [Alertmanager Helm chart](https://github.com/astronomer/astronomer/blob/master/charts/alertmanager/values.yaml) and pushing them to the [Alertmanager ConfigMap](#https://github.com/astronomer/astronomer/blob/release-0.23/charts/alertmanager/templates/alertmanager-configmap.yaml).

 ### Create alert receivers

-Alertmanager users [receivers](https://prometheus.io/docs/alerting/latest/configuration/#receiver) to integrate with different messaging platforms.
+Alertmanager uses [receivers](https://prometheus.io/docs/alerting/latest/configuration/#receiver) to integrate with different messaging platforms.
 To begin sending notifications for alerts, you first need to define `receivers` in YAML using the [Alertmanager Helm chart](https://github.com/astronomer/astronomer/blob/master/charts/alertmanager/values.yaml).

 This Helm chart contains groups for each possible alert type based on `labels.tier` and `labels.severity`.
 Each receiver must be defined within one or multiple alert types.